ROBOBREIZH/robobreizh_simu_ws/Readme.md

 bash install.sh
 ```

-The installation script include for CUDNN, CUDA, mask-RCNN, yolo (darknet, used for clothing detection), weights, python 3.7 and python dependencies.
+The installation script include for CUDNN, mask-RCNN, yolo (darknet, used for clothing detection), weights, python 3.7 and python dependencies.

-If you encountered problems with CUDNN or CUDA install you can foolow the official tutorials by NVIDIA:
+If you encountered problems with CUDNN install you can folow the official tutorials by NVIDIA:

 More information on the [Nvidia CUDNN Documentation](https://docs.nvidia.com/deeplearning/cudnn/install-guide/index.html).
-More information on the [Nvidia CUDA Documentation](https://docs.nvidia.com/cuda/cuda-installation-guide-linux/index.html).

-The dependencies can also be installed individually with:
+[OPTIONAL] The dependencies can also be installed individually with:

 ```buildoutcfg
 cd dependencies/install/{NAME_OF_DEPENDENCY}